wilson-delibr/devops-live-infrastructure/labs/bootStrap.md

       - run: docker build -t company/app:$CIRCLE_BRANCH .
 ```

-Run the pipeline and verify that you can see that the environment variables have been set.
+The pipeline will now run with the new configuration.
+Verify that you can see that the environment variables have been set in the "Checking environment" step.

 ### Authorize to gCloud and push the image